mjbagaoisan/BruinMarketplace/README.md

 }
 ```

 Next, we check if the user exists in the database and add them if they do not in the code below.
-In the Diagram, these are the sequence
+In the diagram, these are the sequence
 of arrows within the pink alternate box.

 ```ts